• Discounts and special offers

 Helping lottery winners to stay anonymous

 Massachusetts is far from the only state that has rules about identifying winners.
-In fact, only a few states allow winners to remain anonymous, while the rest have various rules in place that require winners to disclose at least some of their details.
+In fact, only a few states allow winners to remain anonymous, while the rest have various rules in place that require winners to disclose at least some of their personal details.

 “The legal trustee — your lawyer — goes and collects the prize, and the underlying beneficiary remains anonymous,” Logan explained.